jacklion710/audio-encryption/README.md

 # Audio Encryption Project

 This project demonstrates a simple audio processing experiment that encrypts and decrypts WAV audio files using sample cryptography based on RNG modulations.
 The project is structured to allow encryption and decryption through command-line arguments, providing a flexible way to process audio files.
 So far I have discovered that traditional encryption techniques can't apply directly to waveform samples.
 So in this app I experiment with a way to 'encrypt' audio data with pseudo-random modulation sequences.
+The current implmentation only supports operations on 16 bit wav files.

 ## Project Structure